 Simultaneous ring does not ring the phones of overflow agents unless the overflow wait time has been exceeded.
 At that point it rings the phones of all agents.
-See "Using and improving expected wait time for callers" on page 6-1.
+See "Setting up overflow agents" on page 2-41.

 When an agent answers a call with simultaneous ring, it does not count as an unanswered call for the other agents, for purposes of putting the agent automatically in On Break status.
 However, if all agents fail to answer the call while it is ringing, it counts as an unanswered call for all of them.
-See "Placing agents on break if they do not answer calls" on page 4-6.
+See "Placing agents on break if they do not answer calls" on page 2-34.